 Frankie Eugene Bybee was supposed to watch a 79-year-old woman’s dog while she was hospitalized.
 Except he allegedly embezzled money meant for the canine’s care; sold the animal on Craigslist; made out four checks to himself and his children totaling $65,000; and in an attempt to hide this from investigators, tried to kill the woman by staging a suicide, according to deputies.
-How did she die?
+How did she almost die?
 He allegedly tried to force-feed her medication and filled her home with carbon monoxide gas from a running car in the garbage.
 Incidentally, he’s worked with the Sarasota County Sheriff’s Office for 18 years.
 That employment status may change after his co-workers arrested him Monday morning.

 “He’s a criminal,” Sheriff Thomas Knight said at a press conference, explaining that Bybee wasn’t being honest with investigators.
 “And he’s acting like a criminal.
 And so thus he gets arrested and treated like a criminal.
 And he’ll get prosecuted like a criminal.
 And I hope he gets prosecuted a little more exceptionally than a normal criminal because he used the uniform for public trust.”